 These reframed accounts can all be read, I believe, in terms of the shared creativity response, but again, they’re very different from what most people assume when they think of omnipotence.
 So I usually prefer to use a different cluster of “omnis” to speak of the unsurpassable power that is uniquely God’s, and to follow through on this consistently, not half-heartedly.

 In some ways this response resembles the so-called “free-will defense,” but there are very crucial differences.
 1) “Free will” applies typically to human or human-like creatures; shared creativity applies to anything and everything—quarks, organisms, ecosystems, galaxies, etc. 2) The free-will defense argues that a world with the freedom to do evil is better than a world without it.
 The shared creativity response argues that there’s no room even to ask if a world of shared creativity is better than a world without it.
 That’s because, with this understanding of creation, a God-created “world” without shared creativity is no world at all but a contradiction in terms.
+It’s like asking if a round circle is better than a square circle.
 You can’t ask if it would be better or worse, because it can’t even be thought about, not even hypothetically, to be evaluated.
 You can’t ask if the juice is worth the squeeze, because there is no alternative to “the squeeze,” at least not eventually.
 3) The free-will defense still clings to the idea that God “permits” the existence of evil.
 In the shared creativity response, the existence of evil, or conflict, is not “permitted” by God or any one agency—it results, not with logical necessity, but with practical inevitability, from an uncontrollable multitude of lesser versions of shared creativity.